 The Swift header makes extensive use of where clauses with an == operator, especially as a way of restricting a sequence type.
-Take, for example, the String append(contents0f:) method, declared like this:
+Take, for example, the String append(contentsOf:) method, declared like this:

 '''

 mutating func append(contentsOf newElements: S)

-where S:Sequence, S.Element == Character
+where S.Iterator.Element == Character

 '''

-A sequence's element type is its Element associated type.
-The where clause thus means that a sequence of characters - but not a sequence of something else, such as Int can be concatenated to a String:
+A String must consist of only Characters.
+The constraint means that a character sequence - but not a sequence of something else, such as Int - can be concatenated to a String:

 '''

 var s = "hello"

-s.append(contentsOf: Array(" world")) // "hello world"
+s.append(contentsOf: " world".characters) // "hello world"

-s.append(contents0f: ["!" as Character, "?" as Character])

 '''